noahehall/theBookOfNoah/0current/security/websecurity.md

 # web security

 - reading: done
-- copying: PAGE 123 obtaining a digital certificate
+- copying: PAGE 131 third-party code
+  - need to create a new section for this

 ## links